 This Circular does not supersede agency practices that are prescribed by or pursuant to law, Executive Order, or other relevant circulars.
 The Circular's guidelines are suggested for use in the internal planning of Executive Branch agencies.
-The guidelines must be followed in all analyses submitted to OMB in support of legislative and budget programs in compliance with OMB Circulars No. A-11, "Preparation and Submission of Annual Budget Estimates," and No. A-19, "Legislative Coordination and Clearance."
+The guidelines must be followed in all analyses submitted to OMB in support of legislative and budget programs in compliance with OMB Circular No. A-11, "Preparation and Submission of Annual Budget Estimates," and Circular No. A-19, "Legislative Coordination and Clearance."
 These guidelines must also be followed in providing estimates submitted to OMB in compliance with the Presidential Memorandum of April 29, 1992, "Benefits and Costs of Legislative Proposals."

 - a.
-Aside from the exceptions listed below, the guidelines in this Circular apply to any analysis used to support Government decisions to initiate, renew, or expand programs or projects that would result in a series of measurable benefits or costs extending for three or more years into the future.
-The Circular applies specifically to: - (1) Benefit-cost or cost-effectiveness analysis of Federal programs or policies. - (2) Analysis of decisions whether to lease or purchase. - (3) Asset valuation and sale analysis. - b.
-Specifically exempted from the scope of this Circular are decisions concerning: - (1) Water resource projects (guidance for which is provided in the approved Economic and Environmental Principles and Guidelines for Water and Related Land Resources Implementation Studies).
+Aside from the exceptions listed below, the guidelines in this Circular apply to any analysis used to support Government decisions to initiate, renew, expand, contract, or stop programs or projects that would result in a series of identifiable benefits or costs.
+The Circular applies specifically to: - (1) Benefit-cost or cost-effectiveness analysis of Federal projects, programs, or policies (henceforth, "projects," where programs often consist of individual projects). - (2) Analysis of decisions whether to lease or purchase. - (3) Asset valuation and sale analysis. - b.
+Specifically exempted from the scope of this Circular are decisions concerning:

-- (2) Regulatory impact analysis (guidance for which is provided in OMB Circular No. A-4). - (3) The acquisition of commercial-type services by Government or contractor operation (guidance for which is provided in OMB Circular No. A-76). - (4) Federal energy management programs (guidance for which can be found in 10 CFR Part 436, as amended). - c.
-This Circular applies to all agencies of the Executive Branch of the Federal Government, including independent agencies. ("Agency," unless otherwise indicated, means any authority of the United States that is an "agency" under 44 U.S.C.
-3502(1).)
+- (1) Water resource projects (guidance for which is provided in the approved Principles, Requirements and Guidelines for Water and Land Related Resources Implementation Studies). - (2) Regulatory impact analysis (guidance for which is provided in OMB Circular No. A-4). - (3) The acquisition of commercial-type services by Government or contractor operation (guidance for which is provided in OMB Circular No. A-76). - (4) Federal energy management programs (guidance for which can be found in 10 CFR Part 436, as amended). - c.
+This Circular applies to all agencies of the Executive Branch of the Federal Government, including independent agencies. ("Agency," unless otherwise indicated, means any authority of the United States that is an "agency" under 44 U.S.C. § 3502(1).)
 It does not apply to the Government of the District of Columbia or to non-Federal recipients of loans, contracts, or grants.
 Recipients are encouraged, however, to follow the guidelines provided here when preparing analyses in support of Federal activities. - d.
 For small projects that share similar characteristics, agencies are encouraged to conduct generic studies and to avoid duplication of effort in carrying out economic analysis.
+See the section "Benefit Transfer Methods" in OMB Circular No. A-4 for more discussion of this topic.